The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 3. Brand Advocacy – Create authentic peer influence

-This guide breaks down proven ambassador activities with real-world examples you can adapt for your brand.
-Want to learn about a specific Student Ambassador Program in our rolodex?
-Click on the brand logos at the very bottom.
-We will update, as we find time between Student Marketing Program executions.
+This guide breaks down potential student ambassador activities with real-world examples you can adapt for your brand.
+If you’d like to explore a specific student ambassador program in our library, click the brand logos at the bottom of the page.

 1. Campus Event Activations